 Systems Compatibility: The selected MEP and structural systems have been determined to be compatible.

-Special Equipment or Fixtures: The Architect-Engineer has created or obtained lists of special equipment and fixtures required Owner.
+Special Equipment or Fixtures: The Architect-Engineer has created or obtained lists of special equipment and fixtures required by DFMS Project Management.
 These have been distributed to consultants

 Site Design: Phase A Schematic Site Design documents have been prepared that adhere to the project requirements and ADA requirements.